lindseymraz/BOINC4Science/BOINC Projects.md

 🔓 - Publishes data openly and regularly.
 Note many projects publish papers detailing the results of their work, this icon means that they regularly publish the source materials as well/the results of the computation in an open fashion.

+✒️ - Credits BOINC in their scientific papers or other publications

+🏆 - Credits individual crunchers for discoveries, such as finding a new black hole or prime number

+🎓 - Sponsored by major university or research institute.

 #### Hardware Support: